 IX.
 Departmental Policies: Integrity and Safety in Research and Creative Activities All BLD graduate students are expected to conduct themselves in a manner that is fair, equitable, honest, safe, and respectful of all.
-Michigan State University has established policies on the integrity of scholarship and grades that are contained in the All University Policy on Integrity of Scholarship and Grades, General Student Regulation, Protection of Scholarship and Grades, Ordinance on Examinations, and Academic Rights and Responsibilities for Students.
+Michigan State University has established policies on the integrity of scholarship and grades that are contained in the All University Policy on Integrity of Scholarship and Grades, General Student Regulation, Protection of Scholarship and Grades, Ordinance on Examinations , and Academic Rights and Responsibilities for Students.
 Graduate students are expected to adhere to these standards of academic honesty at all times.
 Expectations regarding responsible conduct in research and creative activities are given in the "Graduate Student Rights and Responsibilities at Michigan State University" document (2.4.7).
+Relationship Violence and Sexual Misconduct (RVSM) policy and training.

 Details regarding these expectations can be found in the "Guidelines for Integrity in Research and Creative Activities".
 This document can be accessed at the following URL: Research Integrity, University guidelines for academic authorship, data usage and storage and plagiarism will also be strictly adhered to by BLD graduate students.